pablo-alcaniz/encrypter/README.md

 3. In other systems you can just run the Python file "encrypter.py".
 You may need to install the `cryptocode` python library.

 # Usage
 When you run the programm it will show you a dialoge.
-You only have to follow the instructions. /n
+You only have to follow the instructions. \n
 NOTE: "password" is not stored anywhere, you must remember it or you won't be able to decrypt your data.

 # Example of use